If you’ve ever thought “Can I use my phone if …?” then this is for you.

 According to road safety charity Brake, using a phone behind the wheel makes you four times more likely to have a crash.

 And your reaction times when using even just a hands-free device are 30% slower than your reaction times at the drink-drive limit.

-Previously, a ‘legal loophole’ meant some drivers escaped prosecution when they used their phones to take photos or videos – rather than make calls or send texts – while driving.
+Mobile phone laws tightened up on 25 March 2022.
+Previously, a ‘legal loophole’ meant some drivers escaped prosecution when they used their phones to take photos or videos while driving.

 If you’re taken to court, you face a fine of up to £1,000 and could be disqualified.

 If you’re a new driver who’s passed your test within the last two years, you’ll automatically lose your licence.

 Later on, when it comes to renewing your car insurance, you might see a hefty increase in your premiums.